Spt117/tp-defi/truffle/test/README.md

 The tests were performed with "eth-gas-reporter" and "coverage" previously installed and configured in truffle-config.js.

+The tests presented in this page have all been performed with Chainlink disabled in the contracts in order to test a maximum of functions.
+The corresponding report is in the "Coverage_01.zip" file.
+In the "Coverage_02.zip" file, you will find the report corresponding to the test with Chainlink activated in the contracts.

-Tests were performed with "Ganache" (Chainlink disabled) because the tests with KOVAN are too long and expensive.
+Tests were performed with "Ganache" (Chainlink disabled) because the tests with KOVAN take too much time to be executed and they are expensive (even if there is a faucet).

 ```
 $ truffle test